kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 * A ReferenceGrant that includes overlapping grants for the same namespace both with and without the resource name specified
 * A reference that has not been allowed by any ReferenceGrants
-* A ReferenceGrant that is ineffective due to the wrong `from.namespace` value
+* A ReferenceGrant that is ineffective due to the wrong `origin.namespace` value
-* A ReferenceGrant that is ineffective due to the wrong `from.group` value
+* A ReferenceGrant that is ineffective due to the wrong `origin.group` value
-* A ReferenceGrant that is ineffective due to the wrong `from.resource` value
+* A ReferenceGrant that is ineffective due to the wrong `origin.resource` value
 * A ReferenceGrant that is ineffective due to the wrong `to.group` value
 * A ReferenceGrant that is ineffective due to the wrong `to.resource` value
 * A ReferenceGrant that is ineffective due to the wrong `to.name` value